 Here’s where else on the internet you can find me!

 Am I now writing Amish fiction?
 Nope!
-And I don’t see that specific genre on my horizon, either.
-However, my ideal of a simple life on the farm and sharing with my community is quite in keeping with many facets of Amish life.
+I’m writing farm lit, which matches my ideal of a simple life on the farm and sharing with my community.
+In some ways, it’s in keeping with facets of Amish life.
 Therefore, on the 24th of each month, you’ll find a post from me over at Not Quite Amish Living.
 If the lifestyle fascinates you even though you have no desire to be Amish, or if you, like me, crave a simpler life, this is a site to follow.

-Join me On Being Green the first Wednesday of every month, where I talk about the intersection of Christianity and the environmental movement on the Choose NOW website.
-Two days later on Friday, I’m a guest on Parent Talk with author and youth advocate Nicole O’Dell, where we often expand on the newly released column.
+Join me On Being Green on the 5th of every month, where I talk about the intersection of Christianity and the environmental movement on the Choose NOW website.
+I’m often a guest on Parent Talk with author and youth advocate Nicole O’Dell, where we talk about the newly released column.
 Listen live on Toginet 10:00 EST on Friday mornings.
 You can also subscribe to Parent Talk on iTunes or download individual podcasts.

 I’m a founding member of International Christian Fiction Writers, a group of authors from around the globe, writing fiction with a foreign flair, for God’s glory!
 Each member of the site either lives outside the USA or writes fiction set outside the USA.
 This Canadian gets a turn about every six weeks to talk about international fiction, whether it’s my own experience I’m sharing, a review of an international novel, or an interview with its author.